simonpj/www.peytonjones.org/_posts/2025-01-24-darwin-codes.md

 *This talk is part of the
-[Darwin College Lecture Series 2025](https://www.darwin.cam.ac.uk/lecture-series/), and is intended at a very broad audience.
+[Darwin College Lecture Series 2025](https://www.darwin.cam.ac.uk/lecture-series/), and is intended for a very broad audience.
 All the talks are available on the [Darwin College Lecture Series Youtube channel](https://www.youtube.com/@DarwinCollegeLectureSeries).*

-{% include video id="A2QWxT9a8HU" provider="youtube" %}